ShogunPanda-archive/brauser/README.md

 ### Installation

-Brauser comes with a Ruby on Rails hooks (more framework to follow), so for Rails you have just to add this to your Gemfile:
+Brauser comes with a Ruby on Rails hooks (more frameworks to follow), so for Rails you have just to add this to your Gemfile:

 ```ruby
 gem "brauser"